Isaia26633/formPix/README.md

 ### npm Package for API calls

 If you are writing a third-party script for a formPix instance, you can use the npm API wrapper package, you can use the [npm package](https://www.npmjs.com/package/formpix?activeTab=readme)

+### PyPI Package for API Calls

+Alternatively, you can use the [Python API wrapper library](https://pypi.org/project/formpix/)